Bridgeway/Bridgeway.Developer.Test/readme.md

 **Getting Started**

-Make sure you have version 2.2 or later of .NET Core installed: [LINK](https://dotnet.microsoft.com/download)
+Make sure you have version 2.2 of .NET Core installed: [LINK](https://dotnet.microsoft.com/download)

 Clone this repository.